You Gotta Love Someone

-"You Gotta Love Someone" is a song by English musician Elton John, written by John along with Bernie Taupin and released as a single from the Days of Thunder soundtrack in October 1990.
+"You Gotta Love Someone" is a song by British musician Elton John and lyricist Bernie Taupin, performed by John.
+It was released as a single from the Days of Thunder soundtrack in October 1990.
 The single was also used to promote the Rocket Records 2-CD retrospective The Very Best of Elton John, issued largely in overseas markets excluding the United States, where the more expansive box set To Be Continued... was issued.